 In a serious emergency, our school administrators must decide to place our school in secure, lockdown, shelter-in-place, or evacuation.
 We regularly conduct practice drills to ensure our students and staff know what to do!

 Threat is definitely away from the school.

 School administration secures the building and safely shelters all students, staff, and visitors INSIDE the school.
 Our school will go on secure if a threat is in our neighborhood but does not pose immediate danger to the occupants of the school.

 School administration secures the building and safely shelters all students, staff and visitors INSIDE the school.
 Our school will go on lockdown if a threat is in the building or neighborhood and endangers the occupants of the school.

-Lockdown drills: parents/guardians will receive an email notification that a lockdown drill has taken place.
+Lockdown drill: parents/guardians will receive an email notification that a lockdown drill has taken place.